jdonnerstag/pyfwf_db/README.md

 The package contains a Jupyter notebook [./sample_data/intro.ipynb](./sample_data/intro.ipynb), which many examples on how to use the library and its most important features.

+## Cloud Files

+There are numerous libraries which help with cloud files, including pyfilesystem, fsspec, cloud-files, smart-open, cloudpathlib, and several more.

+I couldn't decide which one to use.
+They're all well-thought through, tested, etc., but none seemed perfect.
+And I didn't want to decide for the users of this library, which ones is the better.
+Eventually I reverted to the position, that what fwf_db package needs is one out of two things: either a local file (e.g. cache, decompressed, unzipped, ..) or bytes (file content streamed into memory).

 ## Installation